laurentaubin/GLO-3013-Covirondelle/contributing.md

 ### Code style

-All code is written using a code style based on our preference.
+All code is written using a code style based on the PEP8 style guide.
 We use pylint to lint the code.
 Pylint rules can be found in ```setup.cfg```

 ### Documentation Styleguide